Bengali Kayastha: History

 The names of brahmanas occurring in our inscriptions sometimes end in a non-brahmanic cognomen such as Bhatta, Datta and Kunda, etc., which are available in the inscriptions of Bengal.
 Surnames like Datta, Dama, Palita, Pala, Kunda (Kundu), Dasa, Naga and Nandin are now confined to Kayasthas of Bengal but not to brahmanas.
 Noticing brahmanic names with a large number of modern Bengali Kayastha cognomens in several early epigraphs discovered in Bengal, some scholars have suggested that there is a considerable brahmana element in the present day Kayastha community of Bengal.
 Originally the professions of Kayastha (scribe) and Vaidya (physician) were not restricted and could be followed by people of different varnas including the brahmanas.
 So there is every probability that a number of brahmana families were mixed up with members of other varnas in forming the present Kayastha and Vaidya communities of Bengal.

 Sharma also mentions that D. R. Bhandarkar "has pointed out that identical surnames are used by the Nagara-brahmanas".

-Referring to Naishadha Charita and Usanas-samhita smriti, Rabindra Nath Chakraborty mentions that according to these two medieval texts, "the Kayasthas were descended from Nagara Brahmin who had a large settlement in Bengal in the eighth century AD".
-Although according to historian H. K. Barpujari this argument of migration is not convincing because, in that scenario, the majority of the recipients of East Indian grants would likely be Nagara Brahmins.
+Referring to Naishadha Charita and Usanas-samhita smriti, Rabindra Nath Chakraborty mentions that according to these two medieval texts, "the Kayasthas were descended from Nagara Brahmins who had a large settlement in Bengal in the eighth century AD".
+Although according to historian H. K. Barpujari, this argument of migration is not convincing because, in that scenario, the majority of the recipients of East Indian grants would likely be Nagara Brahmins.
 However, it is worth noting that they have not historically been held in high esteem in this region.
-R.C Majumdar noted that the evidence in support of a significant immigration of Nagara Brahmins in Bengal is not much convincing and the occurrence of Nagara Brahmin surnames like Datta, Ghosha, Varman, Nag, and Mitra among Kayasthas in Bengal also does not hold much significance, as these surnames were commonly used throughout India during that time period.
+R. C. Majumdar noted that the evidence in support of a significant immigration of Nagara Brahmins in Bengal is not very convincing and the occurrence of Nagara Brahmin surnames like Datta, Ghosha, Varman, Nag, and Mitra among Kayasthas in Bengal also does not hold much significance, as these surnames were commonly used throughout India during that time period.
 Again, Harald Tambs-Lyche states that Nagars are usually associated with Kayasthas across India, although they were influential in the traditional society in Gujarat only.
 He notes that neither Anavils nor Nagars were predominantly priests and questions whether they became Brahmins due to their position or if the position was delegated to them.
 He further states that "even if we do not accept the theory of a common Nagar/Kayastha origin, it would seem that the Kayasthas of Bengal are a parallel case.
 Yet they never attained Brahmin status.
 Perhaps this should be explained with reference to the presence of important high - status priestly Brahmin elements in Bengal."